mnater/Hyphenopoly/docs/Hyphenators.md

 # Hyphenators
-While the main functionality of Hyphenopoly is to just hyphenate your HTML with no further ado, it is sometimes usefull to have a function at hand that hyphenates text.
+While the main functionality of Hyphenopoly is to just hyphenate your HTML with no further ado, it is sometimes useful to have a function at hand that hyphenates text.

-Possible usecases are:
+Possible use cases are:
 *   dynamically loaded text
 *   hyphenating text provided by the user (e.g. in a preview window of a blogging software)
 *   …